mahdimd001/ofm-ic/README.md

 # SuperViT-NAS: Crafting Efficient Vision Transformers for Image Classification through Neural Architecture Search

 SuperViT-NAS is a Neural Architecture Search (NAS) framework for crafting efficient Vision Transformers (ViTs) for image classification.
-It leverages structured pruning and parameter prioritization to create a scalable supernetwork, optimizing performance on datasets like CIFAR-10, CIFAR-100, and ImageNet-1k.
+It leverages structured pruning and parameter prioritization to create a supernetwork, optimizing performance on datasets like CIFAR-10, CIFAR-100, and ImageNet-1k.

 ## Features